Kenneth Rutherford (Ken) BAIN (8/11/2011)

 - Geoff joined the bank on 11/1/1954 and left in 1970.

-According to the information we have he joined at Lane Cove then Grenfell, Nyngan, Windsor, Head Office Overseas department, Royal Exchange and Spit Junction branches followed.
+According to the information we have, he joined at Lane Cove then Grenfell, Nyngan, Windsor, Head Office Overseas dept, Royal Exchange and Spit Junction branches followed.

 Kevin Meyer spoke about Geoff Border, who passed away in Queensland a week before the June meeting.